ngocngo10/react-training/README.md

         - At the end of this step, trainees should be able to join projects for hot training and doing React Components.
     - Advanced Guides: 2 weeks.

-- target: A revision of React training plan which focuses on the latest version of React (v18.0.2).
+- Target: A revision of React training plan which focuses on the latest version of React (v18.0.2).
 It will help trainees learn React fundamentals step by step following the instructions and hands-on practices.

 ## TOOLS
 - [Chrome browser](https://www.google.com/chrome/) - required purest version, no extension installed.
 Better create a new profile and start training on this profile.